o2h2m/Generating-Strong-Password/README.md

-Strictly speaking: Shall generate a strong password if the user inputs all the choices and longer password.
+Strictly speaking: Shall generate a strong password if the user inputs all the choices and inputs the desired length of password.

 # Password Generator - Java